[Updated: January 24, 2018. Originally Posted: October 2011.]

 - Bank of America: 1% currency conversion charge and $5 per ATM transaction (if you don’t use one of the banks listed above.)

 - Big Bills Are A Hassle: That great little crepe stand won’t take your 100€ note for a 3.50€ crepe.
 Try to withdraw uncommon amounts so you’ll get smaller bills.
 If you withdraw 200€ you’re likely to get two 100€ notes.
 So withdraw 190€ so you’ll get some smaller bills.
-If the ATM won’t give you the amount you want you can always go into the bank and they’ll exchange for smaller bills.
+If the ATM won’t give you the amount you want, you can always go into the bank and they’ll exchange for smaller bills.

 - Stick To Bank ATMs: There are a decent amount of third party ATMs that aren’t affiliated with banks.
 I would avoid these because they might charge higher fees.
 I recommend just sticking to ATMs that are owned by major banks.

 - Security: Be aware when you’re using the ATM.
 Make sure people are not looking over your shoulder and use your hand to cover up the keypad when keying in your PIN.
 If there is a shady character hanging out near the ATM it is probably best to look for another one.
+It something about the machine seems weird we recommend finding a different one.

 Using Your Credit Card/ Debit Card For Making Purchases

-Most European businesses take credit/debit cards but there are still a few smaller places that only take cash.
+Most European businesses take credit/debit cards, but there are still a few smaller places that only take cash.

 - Bring A Few Credit Cards: If a card gets stolen you can just use one of your other cards.
 Just don’t carry all your cards in the same wallet/bag.